 Some of our responsibilities consist of being creative and thoughtful human beings.
 But how can you be at your best when there is so much going on in your mind?
 That is why releasing that tension, that energy, first thing in the morning can help you to be at your best every single day.
 Emptying your mind just to focus on yourself, on the earth, on your body can be one of the best tools you bring with you to work or school every day.

 3. You find the better version of yourself

 Emotions can be elevated in the morning road rage, screaming kids, rushed clock and that leads to even more frustration and stress.
 Meditation calms down all high-intense emotions that you may have woken up with.
 This reduces your irritability first thing in the morning, increasing your patience, tolerance and optimism.
 Why hold on to anger, when you can breathe in joy, first thing in the morning?!

 Once you meditate, you can carefully and thoughtfully organize your thoughts, keeping in mind all the tasks for the day.
 You can be organized without the extra load of tension.
 By taking off that early load, you make space for the important things, and you can tackle your day with a strong and peaceful mind.

 So now that you know why meditation is important, let’s talk about the how.
 There are so many different ways to meditate, and you aren’t limited to sitting on the floor with your legs crossed.

-- Position your body in an upright manner.
-Slouching won’t relieve that stress.
-By sitting or standing upright, you open your body up to relaxation and your engage your muscles, getting the blood flowing.
+- Position your body in an upright manner: Slouching won’t relieve that stress.
+By sitting or standing upright, you open your body up to relaxation and you engage your muscles, getting the blood flowing.
 Stretch and allow your body to loosen up.

-- Breathe in, breathe out.
-This is one of the most important things to remember: breathing.
-Let the air make its way in through your nose and out through your mouth.
+- Breathe in, breathe out: This is one of the most important things to remember: breathing.
+Let the air making its way in through your nose and out through your mouth.
 This cycle will calm you down and it will engage your senses.
 Maintain a steady rhythm.